 Keep A Journal

-At first, turning problems into praise may seem like a hard one.
+At first, this may seem like a hard one.
 So let me give you a couple of examples:

 - When I hate to pull weeds, I have learned to thank God that I still have good health and am able to do this activity when many other people my age can not.